pyca/cryptography/docs/x509/verification.rst

         :param validator_cb: An optional Python callback to validate the extension
         :type validator_cb: :type:`PresentExtensionValidatorCallback` or None

-        :returns: An instance of :class:`ExtensionPolicyBuilder`
+        :returns: An instance of :class:`ExtensionPolicy`

-    .. method:: build()

-        Builds the extension policy.

-        :returns: An :class:`ExtensionPolicy`

 .. class:: Criticality